Home > Bread > Easy Irish Soda Bread with Cheddar

 Irish Soda Bread is a quick bread that does not require yeast to make it rise.
 As the name implies, baking soda is a key ingredient in the bread and the yeast alternative for leavening.

 Flour, buttermilk, and salt are the remaining ingredients needed to make Irish Soda Bread.
 Buttermilk reacts with the baking soda to create the rise, and salt is the simple ingredient for flavor.
-Though, over time, bakers have taken creative baking liberties and added other ingredients to make the bread tender and add flavor.
+However, over time, bakers have taken creative baking liberties and added other ingredients to make the bread tender and add flavor.
 This recipe, for example, uses butter and cheddar cheese for additional moisture and flavor.

 History of Irish Soda Bread

-Many cultures have their own version of soda bread, though the origin of soda bread came from the Native Americans.
+Many cultures have their version of soda bread, though the origin of soda bread came from the Native Americans.
 Pearl ash, which is a natural form of soda, was used as a leavening agent in bread baking.
 It wasn’t until much later that European countries made bicarbonate of soda, or baking soda, a popular leavening ingredient.

 Much like a lot of traditional Irish recipes, Irish Soda Bread is extremely easy to make.
 With the financial and food problems the Irish faced, bread was a viable low-cost food staple.